open-education-hub/essentials-security/explaining-the-internet/README.md

 Now we know it is a protocol used for connecting to remote hosts via a shell.
 It opens a TCP connection to the remote host, where each character typed in the terminal is sent to the receiving host.

-As its name suggests, the main gist of this protocol is **secured**.
+As its name suggests, the gist of this protocol is **secured**.
 The security implies that the characters are not sent to the receiver as plain text, but are **encrypted**.
-While we'll discuss more about encryption in the [Data Security](../data-security) session, it is important that we outline the the main workings of encryption.
+While we'll discuss more about encryption in the [Data Security](../data-security) session, it is important that we outline the main workings of encryption.

 Upon initiating the SSH connection, an encryption algorithm is negociated between the communicating hosts.
 This algorithm performs two operations: encryption and decryption